danfuzz/lactoserv/README.md

 * Written in pure JavaScript, running on Node.
 (The only platform native code is from Node, not from this codebase nor from any imported modules.)
+  * Uses Express for basic protocol handling (but with a custom router, see above).
 * Built to be installed as a normal POSIX-ish service.
 (TODO.)

 - - - - - - - - - -